Aman22sharma/javascript/29/README.md

-# Happy Birthday Song Tracker
+# COVID Cases Tracker

-## Concepts

-- Fetch
-- DOM
-- Async, Await
-- YouTube API
-- Form Filtering

-## Fixes
+## Pending Features

-Small project, no bug fixes necessary excluding cross browser or ES6 polyfills.
+- Ability to react at each country statistics